-We have carefully analyzed our project for the broader context in which it is situated.
-One aspect we analyzed is public health, safety, and welfare.
-Our application is beneficial to the public in this respect by helping to reduce stress on students enrolled in 2880 by providing a better learning environment.
+Area Description Examples Public health, safety, and welfare Our application is beneficial to the public in this respect by helping to reduce stress on students enrolled in 2880 by providing a better learning environment.
 Student grades will improve rather than degrade if our application works as expected.
 It also relieves the burden placed on TAs and the instructor by autograding assignments, preventing manual labor needed to grade.
 The application is also fair to all students by giving randomized questions, which in turn will curb copying and academic dishonesty.

-Another aspect analyzed is the global, cultural, and social impact.
-We believe our application will help 2880 students learn material and prepare them for their future careers.
+Reduced student stress, reduced burden on TAs and professors, improved learning environment that is equally available to all students.
+Global, cultural, and social We believe our application will help 2880 students learn material and prepare them for their future careers.
 Students should have a better learning experience than they had with previous teaching methods as well.
 It is also tailorable to an instructor's needs because the design can be modified at any time through simple code changes.
 All students will have equal access to the platform as well helping to level the playing field for time or resource-challenged students.

-We also analyzed the environmental side of our project.
-If our homeworks are online, it saves paper from being used for physical copies, reducing the number of trees that need to be chopped down for paper.
+Increased student learning, better- prepared graduates, more time for TAs and professors to do more important tasks.
+Environmental If our homeworks are online, it saves paper from being used for physical copies, reducing the number of trees that need to be chopped down for paper.
 Also, since our servers are hosted by Iowa State on campus, they are sourced by more renewable energy than if they were hosted elsewhere.
 These are a few ways our application has a positive impact on the environment.

-The final aspect we analyzed is the economic aspect.
-Our application is free for all 2880 students to access, unlike some platforms used in other courses that may require a subscription or access key.
-This will prevent students from having higher tuition bills than they already have every semester.
+Decreased paper production, decreased landfill use, decreased use of non-renewable resources Economic Our application is free for all 2880 students to access, unlike some platforms used in other courses that may require a subscription or access key.
+This will prevent students from having higher tuition bills than they already have every Decreased student fees, decreased student tuition, more successful students that make more money semester.
 Our application also serves as a template for other courses to make something similar which saves students money for those courses for the aforementioned reason.
 And additionally, this course will be free to all students, so no specific group will be left out because they cannot afford it.

 Overall, these aspects will allow our project to create a positive impact rather than a negative one.